mdaffin/disconnected.systems/content/blog/2017-03-13-rust-powered-rover.md

 * [error-chain](https://github.com/brson/error-chain): to avoid some boiler plate on error handling
 * [clap](https://clap.rs/): to parse the command line arguments

-Append the following to your `Cargo.toml`.
+Append the following to the `Cargo.toml` we created above to add these dependencies to our project.

 ```ini
 [dependencies]